 The story of Dean's escape was something Sam would make him tell over and over again.

-Another two months later and a guard was stupid enough to think that Dean would be an easy target for a little mouth rape in the solitude of his cell.
-Dean didn't hesitate to take the opportunity.
-Let the dumbass guard get close enough to think it might actually happen, and then he struck, latching onto his throat – nice and quiet.
-Took his keys, uniform, shoes – everything.
+Another two months passed before an opportunity presented itself.
+A guard was stupid enough to think that Dean would be an easy target for a little oral rape in the solitude of his cell.
+Dean didn't hesitate.
+Let the dumb ass guard get close enough to think it might actually happen, and then he struck.
+Latched violently onto his throat; tore it almost clean out, all the while managing to stay nice and quiet.
+He took his keys, uniform, shoes – everything.
 Left the dead asshole in his bed, wearing his stupid inmate pyjamas.
 Moron even had remote central locking so he could jack the car straight out of the car park, nice and easy.

-It was the dead of night when Sam heard the car pull up, not the rumble of Impala, but he knew who it was anyway.
-He hadn't been able to sleep that night anyway, tossing and turning listening to the sounds of their father in the next bed, moaning and cursing.
+It was the dead of night when Sam heard the car pull up.
+Not the rumble of Impala, but he knew who it was anyway.
+He hadn't been able to sleep that night anyway, tossing and turning while listening to the sounds of John in the next bed, moaning and cursing.
 When he heard the car, saw the lights…he just knew.
+He'd felt it coming all day, somehow knew Dean would be back.

 He was out of bed, wearing nothing but boxers just as John sat bolt upright, eyes locking onto Sam.

-"Where the fuck do you think you're goin'?" he demanded, words slurred with the remnants of whiskey in his system and the vestiges of his troubled sleep.
+"Where the fuck do you think you're goin'?" he demanded, words slurred with the remnants of whiskey in his system and vestiges of a troubled sleep.

 Before Sam had a chance to start screaming at John, the door burst open and Dean was there, looking far too fucking beautiful in a guard's uniform.

 "You arrogant prick," John was snarling as he righted himself, not even trying to get the gun now.
-His nose was bleeding, but he seemed to have woken up considerably.
+His nose was bleeding; it seemed to have woken him up considerably.
 "You think you can just stroll in here and take my little whore without my permission?
-You wanted a taste of him, Dean-O, all you had to do was ask.
+You wanted a taste of him, Dean-O - all you had to do was ask.
 You know I'd always share with you, son."

 Dean's lip curled back, but he didn't move from the doorway.